awslabs/cloudwatch-api-tracker/README.md

       --zip-file fileb://apitracker.zip \
       --role arn:aws:iam::123456789123:role/apitrackerrole \
       --handler app.handler \
-      --runtime nodejs4.3
+      --runtime nodejs4.3 \
+      --timeout 10
   ```
 5. Grant CloudWatch Logs the permission to execute your function.
-At a command prompt, run the following command and substitute account 123456789123 with your own and change the log-group to be the log group you want to process:
+Run the following command, review region, account id, and change the log-group to be the log group you want to process:

   ```
   aws lambda add-permission \